juergenweb/FrontendContact/README.md

 // create and add a new custom text field to the contact form
 $text = new \FrontendForms\InputText('extratext');
 $text->setLabel('Extra text');
-$form->addAfter($text, $cf->getFormElementByName('subject')); // this custom field will be displayed after
+$form->addAfter($text, $cf->getFormElementByName('subject')); // this custom field will be displayed after the subject

 echo $form->render();
 ```

-Now you have added a new text input to the form, but the value of this field will not be stored inside the database at the moment.
+Now you've added a new text input to the form, but the value of that field isn't currently stored in the database.
-To do so, you have to create a PW field for the given custom field on the frontend and add this PW field to the backend template *frontend-contact-message*.
-You only have to take care the the PW field is suitable to store the value of the frontend custom field.
-I will not work if you want the store for example the value of a Select multiple inside a text field.
+To do this, you need to create a PW field for the specified custom field in the frontend and add that PW field to the *frontend-contact-message* backend template.
+You just need to make sure that the PW field is suitable for storing the value of the custom frontend field.
+It won't work if you want to store the value of a Select multiple inside a text field, for example.

-Take a look at the table below, which PW field type is suiteable for your custom field:
+Take a look at the table below to see which PW field type is suitable for your custom field:

 Custom field class | PW field type |
 --- | --- |